---

 ])

-How do I add multiple nodes of the same type?
+## [How do I add multiple nodes of the same type?](#how-do-i-add-multiple-nodes-of-the-same-type)

-The default @id can prevent having multiple nodes of the same type.
-Provide your own @id to create separate nodes:
+The default `@id` can prevent having multiple nodes of the same type.
+Provide your own `@id` to create separate nodes:

 import { defineOrganization, useSchemaOrg } from '@unhead/schema-org/vue'